ShenghuaCheng/Aided-Diagnosis-System-for-Cervical-Cancer-Screening/README.md

 ### Model training and inferring
 - `train_*.py` for `model1`, `model2`, `rnn` training.
 - `eval_*.py` for `model1`, `model2`, `rnn` evaluation.
-- `predict.py` for `model1` & `model2` joint inference, rnn scores can be calculated by `eval_rnn.py` with the predicted images, final out put can be calculated by `scripts/rawRNNtopTOFinalScore.py` with rnn scores of single slide.
+- `predict.py` for `model1` & `model2` joint inference, rnn scores can be calculated by `eval_rnn.py` with the predicted images, final output can be calculated by `scripts/rawRNNtopTOFinalScore.py` with rnn scores of single slide.
 ### Utils classes and functions

 ---